kchivorn/quotations/README.md

+# Exchange Rate App
-# Ruby on Rails web application for displaying the BRL (real, brazilian money) quotation versus euro (EUR), dollar (USD) and australian dollar (AUD), as a graph
+Ruby on Rails web application for displaying the BRL (real, brazilian money) quotation versus euro (EUR), dollar (USD) and australian dollar (AUD), as a graph

 ## Setup in development
 - clone the project